 Some of these plugins aren’t even available for download anymore.
 The reason for discontinuation is quite mysterious, however I suspect that the proliferation of Twitter has played some part in this.

 Many people moved from RSS readers to Twitter feed readers, however I still feel that RSS plays a very important role on the web even today.
 On Twitter there is a lot of microblogging that sometimes distracts me; I find RSS feeds of actual full posts from other websites to be much more enriching.
 Of course, others might disagree with me.
-There are many uses for plugins that import RSS content into WordPress, as you can read about on the WP RSS Aggregator use cases page.
+There are many uses for plugins that import RSS content into WordPress, as you can read in one of our other blog posts here.

 So here’s a list of the top RSS Aggregator plugins for WordPress.